Skip to main content

 We were on our way to Copacabana, which meant a collectivo to Peru’s border town, Yunguyo.

 It is possible to walk from Yuguyo’s plaza (from where the collectivo drops you off) to the border.
 The walk through town is, although somewhat eerie, quite intriguing.
-Ask locals to point you in the direction of the “fronterra” but know that as you approach the Rita Nacional 2 highway, this long walk can take 30 minutes and is slightly up hill.
+Ask locals to point you in the direction of the “fronterra” but know that as you approach the Rita Nacional 2 highway, this long walk can take 30 minutes and is slightly uphill.

 It was here we flagged a tuc tuc for only 3sol (€0.80) to arrive at the border in less than 5 minutes.